ARINBRE/DNAmethylation/README.md

 R -e "install.packages('IRkernel'); IRkernel::installspec(user = FALSE)"
 ```

-Installing some packages that serve as dependencies directly from R using install.packages may be problematic.
-Installing specific versions of R packages from conda will likely resolve this issue.
+Installing some packages that serve as dependencies directly from R using install.packages("package_name") may be problematic.
+Installing specific versions of R packages from conda after activating your environment will likely resolve this issue.
 Some examples of problematic packages are shown below:
 ```
+conda activate r_env
 conda install -c r r-Matrix=1.5-4 conda install -c r r-matrixStats=0.62.0 conda install -c r r-locfit=1.5-9.6